jayantghadge/internship-assessment-xdigics/README.md

 The user form project includes the following features:

-- Form validation using JavaScript.
+- **Validation**: Form validation using JavaScript.
-- Bootstrap styling for an enhanced user interface.
+- **Bootstrap**: styling for an enhanced user interface.
+- **PDF Download**: Users can download the submitted form data in PDF format.
+- **MySQL Database Integration**: Form data is stored in a MySQL database for future reference and analysis.